adrienbernede/Umpire/docs/sphinx/features/device_allocators.rst

 To create a DeviceAllocator, users can call the :class:`umpire::make_device_allocator` host function.
 This function takes an allocator, the total amount of memory the DeviceAllocator will have, and a name for the new DeviceAllocator object, as shown below.
+Currently, a maximum of 64 DeviceAllocators can be created at a time.

 .. literalinclude:: ../../../examples/device-allocator.cpp
    :start-after: _sphinx_tag_make_dev_allocator_start